-The goal is to promote safety and health programs as they relate to preventing injuries, illnesses and fatalities in the construction and transportation industries.
+The goal is to promote safety and health programs as they relate to preventing injuries, illnesses and fatalities in the construction, seafood processing and transportation industries.

-- 1. AKOSH set into place several strategies to address the training needs of workers involved in the construction and transportation industry to prevent "struck by", "falling", "caught in or between", and "pinch-point" (possible amputation) injuries: - A. Training courses, as requested, providing employers, employees and the general public with training and train the trainer programs to assist in preventing "struck by", "falling", "pinch-point" and "caught in or between" injuries, and fatalities in construction, the transportation and warehousing industry, and seafood production industry. - B. AKOSH will present 10-hour training sessions to assist in preventing "struck by", "falling" and "caught in or between" injuries and fatalities in construction and the transportation industry. - C. AKOSH will have radio stations in the State of Alaska run Public Service Announcements to promote the reduction of injuries and fatalities in the construction and transportation industry. - D. The training coordinator will be responsible to notify employers, employees and the general public when AKOSH training will be held. - E. The training coordinator will be responsible to ensure all consultants and trainers receive proper training on prevention strategies involved with preventing "struck by", "falling" and "caught in or between" injuries and fatalities in construction and the transportation industry. - F. AKOSH and the State of Alaska has funded, at state expense, a seafood processing specialist position assigned to the Consultation and Training section with the stated purpose of assisting the industry in lowering its high injury rates. - G. AKOSH will work with Associations, Employers and other groups in promoting AKOSH Consultation and Training Services. - H. The Training Coordinator will provide the Chief of Consultation and Training with a monthly report on number of formal training events conducted and number of attendees. - I. The Training Coordinator will interface with Federal OSHA Region 10 and OSHA Training Institute, other States and entities in obtaining training materials and programs to promote the reduction of injuries and fatalities in the construction and transportation industry. - J. The Chief of Consultation and Training will assign consultants and trainers as needed to fulfill the requirements of the training plan.
+- 1. AKOSH set into place several strategies to address the training needs of workers involved in the construction, seafood processing and transportation industry to prevent "struck by," "falling," "caught in or between," and "pinch-point" (possible amputation) injuries: - A. Training courses, as requested, providing employers, employees and the general public with training and train the trainer programs to assist in preventing "struck by," "falling," "pinch-point," and "caught in or between" injuries, and fatalities in the construction industry, transportation and warehousing industry, and seafood processing industry. - B. AKOSH will present twelve 10-hour training sessions to assist in preventing "struck by", "falling" and "caught in or between" injuries and fatalities in construction, seafood processing and transportation/warehousing industries. - C. AKOSH will have radio stations in the State of Alaska run Public Service Announcements to promote the reduction of injuries and fatalities in the construction and transportation industry. - D. The training coordinator will be responsible to notify employers, employees and the general public when AKOSH training will be held. - E. The training coordinator will be responsible to ensure all consultants and trainers receive proper training on prevention strategies involved with preventing "struck by", "falling" and "caught in or between" injuries and fatalities in construction, seafood processing and transportation/warehousing industries. - F. AKOSH will work with Associations, Employers and other groups in promoting AKOSH Consultation and Training Services. - G. The Training Coordinator will provide the Chief of Consultation and Training with a monthly report on number of public sector formal training events conducted and number of attendees. - H. The Training Coordinator will interface with Federal OSHA Region X and OSHA Training Institute, other States and entities in obtaining training materials and programs to promote the reduction of injuries and fatalities in the construction, seafood processing and transportation/warehousing industries. - I. The Chief of Consultation and Training will assign consultants and trainers as needed to fulfill the requirements of the training plan.